HRI: United Nations Arts Initiative

 can be used to advance human rights across the globe.
 Today, the SYRIA2012 initiative is being

-coordinated under the umbrella of the Nessun
+coordinated under the umbrella of the United Nations Arts

 Initiative, in support of efforts to (1) help stop the